patrickjohncyh/fashion-clip/README.md

 ### Pre-requisites

-To access the private bucket necessary to retrieve model weights and dataset, be sure to include an `.env` file containing the following:
+To access the private bucket necessary to retrieve dataset and pre-computed embeddings, be sure to include an `.env` file containing the following:

 ```